 MD Support – The Eyes of the Macular Degeneration People -

-offers excellent support via information, chat channel options, e-mail support etc. Even includes some photos showing how MD affects our vision.
-I highly recommend joining in at the Stargardts Room at MD Forum.
-See also the section under Library/ Eye Conditions about Stargardts.
+offers excellent support via information and e-mail support etc. Even includes some photos showing how MD affects our vision.
+Check out the section called The Stargardt Team where people of all ages have submitted details about their Stargardts.

 The Macular Degeneration Foundation – contains a good link page as well as option to get a chat channel and e-mail list.